Getting Started with Tastypie¶

 With that, we’ll move on to installing and configuring Tastypie.

-Installing Tastypie is as simple as checking out the source and adding it to your project or PYTHONPATH.
+Installing Tastypie is as simple as checking out the source and adding it to

 - Download the dependencies: